lowleveldesign/debug-recipes/guides/windbg.md

 ### WinDbgX (WinDbgNext, formely WinDbg Preview)

 On modern systems download the [appinstaller](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/) file and choose Install in the context menu.
 If you are on Windows Server 2019 and you don't see the Install option in the context menu, there is a big chance you're missing the App Installer package on your system.
-In that case, you may use **[this PowerShell script](/assets/windbg-install.ps1.txt)** ([created by @Izybkr](https://github.com/microsoftfeedback/WinDbg-Feedback/issues/19#issuecomment-1513926394) with my minor updates to make it work with latest WinDbg releases).
+In that case, you may download and run **[this PowerShell script](/assets/other/windbg-install.ps1.txt)** ([created by @Izybkr](https://github.com/microsoftfeedback/WinDbg-Feedback/issues/19#issuecomment-1513926394) with my minor updates to make it work with latest WinDbg releases).

 ### Classic WinDbg